Social Media Guidelines & Policies

 Measure success in a meaningful way

 Success in social media is not measured purely in numbers.
-It's not about amassing the most followers or likes, but rather focussing on the quality of engagement.
+It's not about amassing the most followers or "likes", but rather focussing on the quality of engagement.
 This can be tough (if not impossible) to condense into a spreadsheet report.
 You'll often have to rely on your gut instinct as to whether you are truly connecting with your intended audience.
-However, there are a few questions whose answers can give you an idea of how you are doing on certain networks:
+That said, make use of each platform's analytics tools and insights to measure your progress.

 Build your audience organically

-You will need to build your audience organically.
+If starting a new account, you will need to build your audience of followers startingfrom zero.
 There's no way around this.
-Use your current channels of communication to let your audience know about your social media presence in a way that is natural.
+Use your other channels of communication to let your audience know about your new social media presence in a way that is natural.
 Think less like, "We have a new social media channel!
 Follow us just because!" and more like, "To stay updated on new happenings, follow us on Twitter."
-During live events, share how people can interact with you by putting your social media information on materials and mentioning your presence during introductions or closing remarks.
-Posting pictures after or during an event is also a great way to drive engagement and build your audience.
+Make it clear why they should follow you.

 If your content also concerns another university entity that has an official social media presence on the same network, be sure to tag them in the appropriate manner, if possible.
-(You usually type a @ symbol to bring up this feature.)
 This cross-linking allows for easy sharing and benefits all parties involved.
 For instance, instead of simply saying "Cal Lutheran" in your status update, tag the main university's account.
-It will look like these examples: